atrevisan/atrevisan.github.io/cv.md

 used by the air transportation industry, with a base of more than 20.000 installations.
 The system communicates with the SITATEX server deployed into two data centers.
 It is a Windows based application developed for the last 20 years (with a DOS version at the beginning) and in 2010 ported to Windows 7, receiving improvements since then.
-The applications was developed on the .NET platform with the use of C++, C# and MFC (Microsoft Foundation Classes).
+The application was developed on the .NET platform with the use of C++, C# and MFC (Microsoft Foundation Classes).
 The project was developed using the SCRUM methodology, with the project members working from the US, France and Brazil.